Now easier for nurses and midwives to work in the UK

 Have you achieved an overall score of 7 in your IELTs exam but weren’t able to complete your application due to a 6.5 in your writing?

 Pulse can help you discover whether you are now eligible to re-apply through the NMC.
-Register your details below and one of our team will be in touch to discuss your options.
+Register your details and one of our team will be in touch to discuss your options.
+Alternatively, search our latest vacancies.